seguid/seguid-python/docs/index.rst

 Installation
 ------------

-The seguid package is available on pypi and can be installed as:
+The seguid package is available on PyPI and can be installed as:
 ::

     pip install seguid